p15martin/node-messaging/README.md

-This is a simple messaging API for AMQP, which is developed on [node-amqp](https://github.com/postwait/node-amqp).

-To see how it used look at the loopback example.
-The concept is simple, you create a Producer to produce/send messages, and a Consumer to consume/receive messages.

-This API abstracts all the creation of the connection, the exchange, the queue, etc.
+This is a simple messaging API for AMQP.
+It wraps [node-amqp](https://github.com/postwait/node-amqp) to provide convenience methods for publishing and subscribing.
+For the developer it abstracts all the mechanics concerning the connection, exchanges, queues, and binding.

+Although the API provides an abstraction, it does not prevent the developer from dropping down a level and working directly with the connection, exchanges, or queues.
+There are functions to obtain references to each of these.
+Nor does it change the behaviour of [node-amqp](https://github.com/postwait/node-amqp), the same configuration options apply as does the associated documentation.